 Harley Mitchell received her first drum kit at the age of 2, but her music career didn’t start until the age of 16.
 It wasn’t until years later did she start to play the drums and bass professionally.
 Born and raised in Clifton, New Jersey, she was surrounded by music her entire life and never had professional training or lessons.
-At the age of 12, her stepdad taught her how to play the guitar.
+At the age of 12, her former stepdad taught her how to play the guitar.
 When she was 15, her and her family moved to South Florida.
-One year later, her stepdad started to play in a cover band and they were searching for a bass player.
+One year later, her former stepdad started to play in a cover band and they were searching for a bass player.
 Harley stepped up and moved on to the bass guitar for his band.
 From that point on, she started to gig regularly as a bass player and occasionally would hop on the drums.